Computational-Imaging-LAB/MRS_data_analysis/README.md

 # MRS_statistical_analysis
-This repository provides a collection of scripts designed to streamline the process of reading, preparing, and conducting statistical tests on LCModel results.
+This repository contains a suite of scripts aimed at automating LCModel analysis of MRS data acquired with a Siemens MR scanner.
+It also includes tools for reading, preparing, and conducting statistical tests on LCModel results, streamlining the entire process.

 ## Components:

+## MRS_Analysis_WaterScaling.py
+This script automates MRS data analysis using LCModel.
+It reads MRS data and its corresponding water reference from multiple patients stored in separate directories, converts the data to LCModel-compatible format, performs the analysis, and saves the results in a folder named 'Output' within each patient's directory.

 ### ReadingLCModelMetaboliteQuantification.m
 This script gathers LCModel output from each patient folder and lists it in an Excel file.
 To start, please define a PatientListandTags.mat file containing Patient IDs to be included.
 The script extracts the quantification outputs from each patient folder and produces an Excel sheet where each row will represent a patient with a corresponding patient ID.